teuler/robotling2/printed_parts/README.md

 This folder contains the `.stl` files for all parts.
 The robot was desiged using [FreeCad](https://www.freecadweb.org/); the corresponding design files (different versions) are in the  `FreeCAD_files` subfolder.
+The subfolder `preliminary` contains not yet tested parts.

 ### Notes:
 - `bar.stl`, `bar_long.stl`, `bar_medium.stl`<br>